influencemapping/whos-got-dirt/README.md

 # Who's got dirt?

-This project aims to define a common way of querying a variety of data sources about information regarding people and companies.
+This project aims to define a common way of querying a variety of data providers about information regarding people and companies.
 The goal is to enable easy lookup of entities across multiple databases, and to support the integration and enrichment of entity-related data.

 ## Existing efforts